fablabbcn/smartcitizen-enclosures/SmartCitizen Outdoor Cases V2.*/AUX_COVER/README.md

-# AUX002 Cover
+# Umbrella Cover

-This is a small cover for the sensors.
+These are small and medium sized covers for the sensors.
 Made out of Dibond, with an stainless steel plate and some spacers.

 Extras:

-- M3 nuts for hanging the enclosure using the spacers
+- M3 /M4 rivet nuts for hanging the enclosure using the spacers
-- M4 nuts for hanging the power supply on one side
+- M4 rivet nuts for hanging the power supply on one side